Online Safety

 Staying safe online

-ELP Online Safety Policy V5
+ELP Online Safety and Security Policy V5

 The CEOP Think you Know website has information and resources to keep children and young people safe online and if you are worried about yourself or a friend, please report through this link - remember if you are in immediate danger contact the police!